Using the SSH Agent to Manage Login Keys¶

 encrypt our private keys, we face the potential inconvenience of supplying the

-passphrase each time we run ssh
+passphrase each time we run ssh.

 To ease the burden of using keys in the proper manner, OpenSSH provides a

-, to help you manage your private keys.
+helper service, i.e., ssh-agent, to help you manage your private keys.
 Once

-an identity has been added to the ssh-agent
+an identity has been added to the ssh-agent, the agent can use the private

 key to log into servers without requiring you to enter a password for the